-They are intelligent in this they learn the sounds, movements and the time of day as they ‘pay attention’ to all or any things and in this way they study life around them.
-They are simple to coach if the owner additionally ‘pays attention’ to the sounds and movements of the universe.
+They are intelligent in this; they learn the sounds, movements, and time of day as they ‘pay attention’ to all or any things and study life around them in this way.
+They are simple to coach if the owner also ‘pays attention’ to the universe’s sounds and movements.

 The American Alsatian is a good family companion dog breed.
 They are extremely loyal to their family members and accept children and other pets.
 The American Alsatian was developed to be a low energy dog with the very low working drive.
 In general, this breed is very relaxed indoors and usually makes a calm house pet.

 The American Alsatian does not require a large amount of exercise but does need a daily walk.
 They are quiet and calm throughout most of the day and do very well as therapy dogs.
-The breed was not created with the intention of working.
-The Alsatian does not like extreme heat and does better in colder climates.
+The breed was not created to work.
+The Alsatian does not like the extreme heat and does better in colder climates.